SgKnt/mini-scheme/README.md

 # mini-scheme
 Interpreter of Scheme subset written in Rust
+A work product of https://github.com/psg-titech/NewcomerProject

 ## Usage
 ### Build